Steve-Fenton/astro-accelerator/README.md

 ## Publish to NPM

-Update the `package.json` with the new version number, and commit the change with the message "Release n.n.n", for example, if the new version is `4.0.9` commit with: "Release 4.0.9".
+Update the `package.json` with the new version number, and commit the change.

 The NPM token expires periodically and must be updated in GitHub settings -> Secrets -> Actions.